We accept Medicaid & most insurances. View list

 It is important to note that the use of medical marijuana for autism is still controversial and not yet fully understood.
 As such, the decision to use medical marijuana should be made on a case-by-case basis, with input from healthcare providers and careful consideration of both the potential benefits and risks.

-Potential Side Effects of Using Medical Marijuana on Individuals with Autism
+Potential Side Effects of Using Medical Marijuana for Autism

-While medical marijuana may offer some potential benefits for individuals with autism, it is important to note that there are also potential side effects that must be considered.
+While medical marijuana may offer some potential benefits for individuals with autism, it is also important to consider any potential side effects.
 These side effects can affect individuals differently and may include:

 • Dizziness: Some individuals may experience dizziness or lightheadedness after using medical marijuana, which can affect their ability to perform everyday tasks.